 The current members of the Audit Committee are Ms. Owen (Chair), Mr. Rackoff, and Ms. Rowland.
-The Board has determined that Ms. Owen is an "audit committee financial expert" as defined under applicable rules of the SEC.
+The Board has determined that Ms. Owen is an "audit committee financial expert" as defined under applicable rules of the SEC and is independent as defined by applicable NASDAQ and SEC rules.

-The Audit Committee, which held five meetings during 2018, one of which was telephonic, is responsible for overseeing, with management, the work and findings of the independent registered public accounting firm, as well as the effectiveness of the Company's internal auditing department and the adequacy of our internal controls and the accounting principles employed in financial reporting.
+The Audit Committee, which held five meetings during 2019, one of which was telephonic, is responsible for overseeing, with management, the work and findings of the independent registered public accounting firm, as well as the effectiveness of the Company's internal auditing department and the adequacy of our internal controls and the accounting principles employed in financial reporting.
 The Audit Committee also is responsible for the appointment and compensation of our independent registered public accounting firm and for reviewing and, if appropriate, approving transactions with related persons.
 The Audit Committee's Charter is posted on the Company's investor relations website, lbfostercompany.gcs-web.com under the "Governance" tab.